Who is stopping Governor from nominating Thackeray as MLC: Sanjay Raut

 "The Maharashtra Cabinet has recommended Uddhav Thackeray's name as member of the Legislative Council from the governor's quota.
 There is vacancy as well.
 Then who is stopping him (Koshyari) from approving the recommendation?"
 Raut said while speaking to a Marathi news channel.

-On Sunday, Raut slammed Koshyari by posting a tweet, saying, "Raj bhavan, governor's house shouldn't become center for political conspiracy.
+On Sunday, Raut slammed Koshyari by posting a tweet, saying, "Raj bhavan, governor's house shouldn't become centre for political conspiracy.
 Remember! history doesn't spare those who behave unconstitutionally. @maha_governor."

 The Shiv Sena parted ways with long-term ally BJP after the state Assembly elections last year over the issue of sharing the chief ministerial post.
 Sena president Thackeray later joined hands with the NCP and Congress to form the Maharashtra Vikas Aghadi government.